rgomez96/Warframe-Linux-Setup/readme.md

 cd Warframe-Linux-Setup
 ```

-after that, this script will require permission to execute, use the following
+after that, this script will require permission to execute.
+I prepared 3 versions of the script: one for Arch distros and derivatives, other for Debian/Ubuntu/POP_OS and other Debian derivatives and a version that won't install xboxdrv if you intend to play with a controller
-command:

 ```
-chmod +x setupwarframe.sh
+chmod +x setupwarframeWhateverVersionyouneed.sh
 ```

 Check the prerrequisites section to see if you have all the packages required
 to run this script and finally, execute it:

 ```
-./setupwarframe.sh
+./setupwarframeWhateverVersionyouneed.sh
 ```

 ### Prerrequisites